rwilcox/my-learnings-docs/learning_jenkins.md

 ### `isUnix()`

-will return true if is unix, can be used in if statement or expression(??)
+will return true if is unix, can be used in if statement or expression??)

 ### `fileExists`